 - b) Salespeople lying about holiday savings

 The responsibility of the finance provider is to make sure that the selling methods and viability of the product are both fit for the purpose along with their duty of ‘fair and reasonable’ lending.

 In both cases, intentional ignorance and greed have culminated in record numbers of unsatisfied timeshare and fractional timeshare points members.
 If you have a complaint, feel mis-sold and would like to start the fightback then get in touch.
-We will assess your case, and if we decide to take it on, it will be on a No Win No Fee basis.
+We will assess your case, and we decide if we can take it on.

 It is important to remember that only fully (not temporary) FCA regulated companies, like ours, will be able to fulfil your claim.

 Spanish solicitors, Spanish claim companies and Spanish courts have no jurisdiction over UK finance agreements, regardless of where it was signed.